Mucha-moment/Mucha-moment.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
   Hello!
-I am an M.A. student in Social Policy at Renmin University of China.
-I obtain my bachelor‘s degree in University of Chinese Academy of Social Sciences.
+I am currently an M.A. student in Social Policy at Renmin University of China.
+I received my bachelor‘s degree in University of Chinese Academy of Social Sciences, and I will begin my Ph.D. studies in MIT’s Department of Urban Studies and Planning (DUSP) in Fall 2026.
   <br>
   My research belongs to Environmental Economics and Development Economics.
   <br><br>